Ad-hoc Strategic Intervention

 Scope determines price.
 A scoped channel-exit decision with clean data lands at the floor.
 A pre-board strategic intervention requiring data integration, competitive review, and risk modeling lands at the ceiling.
 The scoping call locks the price before the work begins.
 Fixed once locked.

-Can SF-3 cover positioning work specifically?
+Can Strategic Intervention cover positioning work specifically?

 Is the intervention document confidential?